johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/Lab/README.md

 2. Deploy the Azure functions for Media Services template.

-    1. Option 1 : In GitHub, on your fork, go to the *media-functions-for-logic-app* folder and click on the first “Deploy to Azure” button to deploy the functions (Figure 4).
+    a.
+Option 1 : In GitHub, on your fork, go to the *media-functions-for-logic-app* folder and click on the first “Deploy to Azure” button to deploy the functions (Figure 4).